Profiler Mono - Profiler Mono

 - LTI Auto (*.wav) - Save, as a WAV file, the Linear Impulse Response from the Offset value up to the largest value of time between RT and Coarse IR Duration.

 - LTI RT (*.wav) - Save, as a WAV file, the Linear Impulse Response from the Offset value up to to the RT value.

 - LTI Coarse (*.wav) - Save, as a WAV file, the Linear Impulse Response from the Offset value up to the Coarse IR Duration value.

 - LTI All (*.wav) - Save, as a WAV file, all the measured samples of Linear Impulse Response to the right of the Offset value.

 - All Info (*.lspc) - Save, as an LSPC file, all the measured information.

-- Offset - Introduce an offset from the middle of the Linear Impulse Response, for post processing purposes, milliseconds.
+- Offset - Introduce an offset from the origin of time of the Linear Impulse Response, for post processing purposes, milliseconds.

 - Post-process - Button that forces the plugin to post-process the measurement result.